jnozzi/cocoadev.com/markdown/NSNetServiceResolveFailureWithoutError.md

 ----
-Feeling a bit stupid, but I fixed it by retaining the General/NSNetservice in the
+Feeling a bit stupid, but I fixed it by retaining the NSNetservice in the

-- (void)netServiceBrowser:(General/NSNetServiceBrowser *)browser didFindService:(General/NSNetService *)aNetService moreComing:(BOOL)moreComing
+- (void)netServiceBrowser:(NSNetServiceBrowser *)browser didFindService:(NSNetService *)aNetService moreComing:(BOOL)moreComing

 That does not feel right though.
 Why should I have to retain that?